 If a person who is paid weekly receives less than 4 checks during a particular month or a person who is paid once every two weeks receives less than 2 checks during a particular month, use the actual amount received.

-NOTE: For medical only applications for FHPs and ACA Adults, you may convert earned or unearned income that is received weekly, every two weeks, or twice a month to a monthly amount prior to entering income into IES data collection.
+NOTE: For medical only applications for FHPs, ACA Adults and Family Planning, you may convert earned or unearned income that is received weekly, every two weeks, or twice a month to a monthly amount prior to entering income into IES data collection.
 Document how monthly income was calculated in case notes.

 FHP/ACA Adults and Marketplace Differences